 What is double taxation?
-In regards to tax policy, double taxation often refers to taxing income more than once that was not intended by the tax authorities or it is the reason given for why the tax law works as it does.
-So, for instance, partners are taxed on the income that they receive from a partnership, but the partnership itself is not taxed because it was the intention of Congress to tax only the partners and not the partnership; otherwise, the tax rates on the 2 separate entities would probably be different.
+In regards to tax policy, double taxation refers to taxing income more than once that was not intended by the tax authorities or it is the reason given for why the tax law works as it does.
+So, for instance, partners are taxed on the income they receive from a partnership, but the partnership itself is not taxed because Congress intended to tax only the partners and not the partnership.

 In both of the above scenarios, the income went to you and was taxed to you.
-However, the double taxation argument is often presented when a paying taxable entity pays taxes on a certain amount of money, which is then given to other entities, usually individuals, who also must pay taxes on the money.
+However, the double taxation argument often refers to when a taxable entity pays taxes on money received, which is then given to other entities, usually individuals, who also must pay taxes on the money.
 When a corporation earns income and then distributes it to shareholders, the corporation pays taxes on the money, because it is a separate taxable entity, and the shareholders, as another taxable entity, pay tax on the dividend.
 When an individual earns money, he pays taxes on it.
 When he dies, the money is distributed to beneficiaries.
-Of course, thanks to a tax code that benefits the wealthy, beneficiaries do not have to pay any tax on inheritance, and the reason why they shouldn't, it is often argued, is that it would be double taxation.
-Although there is an estate tax, which is the tax assessed on the estate rather than on the beneficiaries, each individual has an exemption of more than $5,000,000, so that amount can be passed to beneficiaries without any federal taxes assessed on it at all.
+Of course, thanks to a tax code that benefits the wealthy, beneficiaries do not have to pay any tax on inheritance, and why they shouldn't, it is often argued, is that it would be double taxation.
+Although there is an estate tax, which is the tax assessed on the estate rather than on the beneficiaries, each individual has an exemption of more than $11,000,000, so that amount can be passed to beneficiaries without any federal taxes assessed on it at all.

+It is economic sense to tax income earned from work the least, while taxing other forms of income at higher rates.
 It is a well-established economic principle that demand decreases with increasing prices and supply decreases with decreasing prices.
-When the government assesses high taxes on employment income, it increases the price of labor to employers and decreases the amount received by the suppliers of that labor.
+When the government assesses employment taxes on employment income, it increases the price of labor to employers and decreases the amount received by the suppliers of that labor.
 Therefore, employment taxes have the overall effect of lowering employment.
-This is often referred to as the deadweight loss of taxation.
+This is often called the deadweight loss of taxation.
 But it is work that creates the wealth of any nation.
-On the other hand, beneficiaries do nothing for the money that they receive.
+On the other hand, beneficiaries do nothing for the money they receive.
 Indeed, from an economics point of view, it can be said that the supply of death is completely inelastic, in that no matter what the tax rate is on estates or an inheritance, the death rate will be unaffected.
 Likewise, the demand for gifts by beneficiaries is completely elastic — they will accept whatever they are given, regardless of the tax rate on the inheritance, because they do not have to do anything for it.
 Therefore, it makes far greater sense, based on well-established principles of economics, to tax estates and/or inheritances at higher rates than employment.

 Hence, the double taxation argument is a specious argument.
-There is nothing inherently unfair about double taxation, and, indeed, it completely ignores how the tax system actually works, since tax revenue depends not only on the amount of money taxed but also on how often it is taxed!
+Nothing is inherently unfair about double taxation, and, indeed, it completely ignores how the tax system actually works, since tax revenue depends not only on the amount of money taxed but also on how often it is taxed!